 Emily at This Rawsome Vegan Life is a badass with a buzz cut who happens to be a pro at crafting impossibly delicious (and impossibly healthy!) raw vegan recipes—especially desserts.
 These frosted brownies always please vegans and non-vegans alike, and they only contain five all-natural ingredients, so I don't feel so bad when I dip into them for breakfast.
 I like to keep a large, unfrosted batch of the dough in my freezer for easy snacking too.

 "Another Hot for Food recipe!
 (I'm addicted.)
 This taco salad is not only flavorful and aesthetically pleasing, but it's also a nutrient powerhouse thanks to the quinoa base.
 Nutritionists agree that quinoa is one of the 'highest-quality' sources of carbohydrates and protein available.
-As certified nutrition coach Candice Seti, Psy.D., describes, 'It's a gluten-free, nutrient-rich option!'"
+As a certified nutrition coach and founder of The Weightloss Therapist Candice Seti, Psy.D., describes, 'It's a gluten-free, nutrient-rich option!'"